moonshine/spree-product-variants-by-option/README.markdown

 in each group.
 For example if you created Red Small, Red Meduim and Red Large varaints for a product in this order then the images and short description of the "Red Small" variant will be used as it is the first one that was created.

+### Show Page

+The show page (products/show_variant.html) for the selected variant in this extension is an example only and will need to be modified to suit.
+This can be done in overriding the products/show_variant.html view in your site extension or similar.

 ## TODO list

 Tests